Understanding melanoma helps you to prevent it

 Your doctor will receive the pathology report identifying whether the lesion has cancerous melanoma cells or not.
 If there are no cancer cells present, then your treatment is finished.
 However, it is still recommended that you continue with regular skin screenings.

-If the pathology report comes backs identifying that melanoma cells are present, then you will require a further wider and deeper excision to remove some of the surrounding tissue to create a bigger clearance or margin around where the melanoma was located.
-It is called a called a wide local excision and will be done by a surgeon, under either a local or general anaesthetic.
+If the pathology report comes backs identifying that melanoma cells are present, then you might require a further wider and deeper excision to remove some of the surrounding tissue to create a bigger clearance or margin around where the melanoma was located.
+It is called a wide local excision and will be done by a surgeon, under either a local or general anaesthetic.

 A wide local excision means they will clear an area of normal looking skin and tissue beneath the skin surface where the mole had been to ensure all cancer cells have been removed.
 How much tissue that is removed depends on the thickenss of the melanoma.
 This bigger wound will need stitches, or if it a big excision, occasionally a skin graft will be required.

 melanomaWA are currently updating our website to extend content in this area.
-If would like further reading on this subject, call us on Ph: 9322 1908 so we can point you in the right direction.
+If you would like further reading on this subject, telephone us on 9322 1908, or email us at email@example.com, so that we can point you in the right direction.